How to Write About Your Competitors on Your Business Blog or Website

 It shows expertise when it states that potential clients ask them every day about other options.
 If they weren't experts, why would they receive that question so often?
 They also take the time to mention important certifications they hold and regulatory compliances they follow.

-In short, anybody researching commercial real estate companies in Austin gets their answer from Aquila, which goes a long way towards building trust with their brand.
+In short, anybody researching commercial real estate companies in Austin gets their answer from Aquila, which goes a long way toward building trust with their brand.

 What info should you share about your competitors?